 Nonetheless, the State Water Board prepared an addendum in order to provide new information regarding energy demand and operation of affected power plants.
 An addendum to a previously certified environmental impact report or equivalent such as a substitute environmental document is appropriate if some changes or additions are necessary but none of the conditions requiring preparation of a subsequent environmental document have occurred.
 (Tit.
 23, Cal Code Regs., § 15164.)
 The conditions requiring preparation of a subsequent environmental document are those where the lead agency determines, on the basis of substantial evidence in light of the whole record, one or more of the following:

-Substantial changes are proposed in the project which will require major revisions of the previous EIR or negative declaration due to the involvement of new significant environmental effects or a substantial increase in the severity of previously identified significant effects;
+Substantial changes are proposed in the project which will require major revisions of the previous [Environmental Impact Report (EIR)] or negative declaration due to the involvement of new significant environmental effects or a substantial increase in the severity of previously identified significant effects;

 Substantial changes occur with respect to the circumstances under which the project is undertaken which will require major revisions of the previous EIR or negative declaration due to the involvement of new significant environmental effects or a substantial increase in the severity of previously identified significant effects; or